VedantRalekar/Distributed-Job-Scheduler/README.md

-# Distributed Job Scheduler
+# Distributed Job Scheduling Platform

-A multi-tenant job scheduling service built with Node.js, Express, PostgreSQL, and Redis.
-It lets authenticated organization members create projects and queues, enqueue immediate or delayed work, operate workers, schedule recurring jobs, and inspect executions or dead-lettered work.
+A production-inspired distributed job scheduling platform designed to reliably execute asynchronous background jobs across multiple worker processes.
+The system focuses on backend engineering fundamentals such as concurrency, database consistency, reliability, fault tolerance, API design, and full-stack implementation rather than simply maximizing the number of features.

+The platform allows users to create and manage projects, configure independent job queues, schedule different types of jobs, and monitor distributed workers through a web dashboard.
+Jobs are persisted in the database and progress through a controlled lifecycle from Queued → Scheduled → Claimed → Running → Completed, with retry handling and Dead Letter Queue support for permanent failures.

+The system is designed around multiple workers that independently poll queues, atomically claim jobs to prevent duplicate execution, execute jobs concurrently according to queue limits, maintain worker heartbeats, and gracefully shut down without losing active work.
 ## Quick start

 Prerequisites: Node.js 20+ and Docker Desktop (or separately running PostgreSQL 17 and Redis 8).